 From Vatican City to Trastevere

 After the Vatican Museums, we didn’t go straight from Vatican City to Trastevere.
 We were hungry, and I knew there was a market nearby which I thought was a good place to find some food.
-Mercato Trionfale, however, is not that kind of market, as it offers everything you can think of, and the food is fresh and ready to take home and cook it properly.
+Mercato Trionfale, however, is not that kind of market, as it offers everything you can think of, starting with fish.
+The food is fresh and ready to take home to cook it properly.

 It is good to satisfy your curiosity about local produce, though.

 The next option on my list was Pizzarium Bonci, a bit out of the beaten path.
-Which was kind of the idea, since we wanted to avoid all the touristy places like the ones on Via Della Conciliazione, for example.
+Which was kind of the idea, since we wanted to avoid all the touristy places like the ones on Via d

 On the way, we stopped and refilled our water bottle.
 It was the first time we got to see a machine which was not only free to use, but also to offer both plain and sparkling water!